Dynamic Structure Estimation from Bandit Feedback using Nonvanishing Exponential Sums: Algorithms and theory

 If $\mu/(\gamma\xi) < \sigma_0 \le \sigma_L(\mathbf{a})$, then, for any

 the set of rational numbers

-is non-empty with probability at least $1-\delta$. \end{prop} If we apply several collection of rewards $(r_t(x_t))_{t=1}^T$ for sufficiently large $T$ indicated in Proposition \ref{prop: key prop for algorithm}, we obtain various divisors of $L$.
-The overall algorithm is summarized in Algorithm \ref{alg:algorithm1_v2}.
-We provide the precise inputs and output of Algorithm \ref{alg:algorithm1_v2} in the following Theorem: \begin{theorem} Suppose Assumptions \ref{asm: arms}, \ref{asm:setnoise} and \ref{asm:dyn sys} hold.
-Let $r \in [0,1)$ be a positive real number.
+is non-empty with probability at least $1-\delta$. \end{proposition} If we apply several collections of rewards $(r_t(x_t))_{t=1}^T$ for sufficiently large $T$ indicated in Proposition \ref{prop: key prop for algorithm}, we obtain various divisors of $L$.
+Finally, we provide the precise inputs and output of Algorithm \ref{alg:algorithm1_v2} in the following Theorem: \begin{theorem} Suppose Assumptions \ref{asm: arms}, \ref{asm:setnoise} and \ref{asm:dyn sys} hold.
+Let $r \in [0,1)$ be a non-negative real number, and suppose $\rho>0$ and $\delta\in(0,1)$ are given.
+Fix a positive integer $L_{\max}>1$ with $L \le L_{\max}$.
 We define

 Assume that $r\varepsilon \ge \mu$.
 Let $T_p$ be an integer satisfying

 where $A := R^2 \log(4dL_{\max}^2\log L_{\max}/\delta)$.
 Then, the output $\hat{L}$ of Algorithm \ref{alg:algorithm1_v2} is a $(\rho, \sqrt{d})$-anp of $(f^t(\theta))_{t = t_0}^\infty$ with probability at least $1-\delta$. \end{theorem} If $\mu$ is sufficiently small, we may set $r$ as a small positive number, in particular $r=0$ if the system is periodic.